 What Do "Natural" and "All-Natural" Mean on Food Labels?

 The U.S. government has not officially defined the terms “natural” or “all-natural” in regard to foodstuffs since these terms have a certain vagueness to them.
 A hot dog, for example, could be labeled “natural” because all of its ingredients came from nature, though few would suggest most hot dogs could be considered health foods.

 Instead, most people agree that “natural,” “all-natural” and similar terms refer to food products that come directly from the Earth and have had little or no processing before sale.

 Without taking a stance, the Food and Drug Administration (FDA) seems to indicate that it prefers “natural” products be those that do not contain added color, artificial flavoring or synthetic substances.
-In fact, it recently requested public comment on how “natural” should be defined.
-The comment period closed in May 2016, and the FDA may soon announce a policy on the matter.

 As mentioned above, the EPA has its own stance on the ‘Natural’ label (or any other designation, such as ‘All-Natural’ or ‘Naturally’).
 It does not allow the term to be used on the products it regulates, including pesticides, herbicides and fungicides.
 Like other government agencies, the EPA says the term ‘Natural’ cannot be properly defined, and they don’t want the term to confuse consumers, who could assume such products are safe for use in gardening.